-- (a) Officers who are, in accordance with their conditions of service, permitted to carry out private or other paid work must not do so during the Authority's time, nor must they use the Authority's premises, resources or facilities for the execution of such work without the prior approval of the Director (or the Clerk where the officer is the Director). - (b) Officers must declare to the Director in writing the nature and duration of such private work (or the Clerk where the officer is the Director). - (c) No stationery or publicity material is to indicate that the officer is an Authority employee, nor should the address, email address or telephone number of the Authority be stated. - (d) Officers must not work for any current or prospective supplier or contractor to the Authority. - (e) In cases where an officer's duties involve contractual arrangements with any prospective supplier or contractor who employs a close relative or friend of the officer, the officer must notify the Clerk or the Director of the details and preclude himself/herself from the arrangements.
+- (e) Officers who are, in accordance with their conditions of service, permitted to carry out private or other paid work must not do so during the Authority's time, nor must they use the Authority's premises, resources or facilities for the execution of such work without the prior approval of the Director (or the Monitoring Officer in consultation with the Chair where the officer is the Director). - (f) Officers must declare to the Director in writing the nature and duration of such private work (or the Monitoring Officer and the Chair where the officer is the Director). - (g) No stationery or publicity material is to indicate that the officer is an Authority employee, nor should the address, email address or telephone number of the Authority be stated. - (h) Officers must not work for any current or prospective supplier or contractor to the Authority. - (i) In cases where an officer's duties involve contractual arrangements with any prospective supplier or contractor who employs a close relative or friend of the officer, the officer must notify the Director of the details and preclude himself/herself from the arrangements.